 Unique Vehicle Features (Like Dual Exhaust Systems): Certain vehicle systems raise the cost of catalytic converter replacement.
-If your vehicle has dual exhaust systems, for example, then you’ll need to pay twice as much to replace your catalytic converter (because it requires twice as much labor and twice as many components).
+For example, if your vehicle has dual exhaust systems, you’ll need to pay twice as much to replace your catalytic converter (because it requires twice as much labor and twice as many components).

 Other Issues with Your Vehicle: Sometimes, replacing a catalytic converter doesn’t fix your vehicle’s problems.
 Your vehicle may have other issues causing it to fail.
-Until the professionals replace your catalytic converter, you may be unaware of these issues.
-Your vehicle might have other problems that caused your first catalytic converter to fail, for example.
+You may be unaware of these issues until the professionals replace your catalytic converter.
+For example, your vehicle might have other problems that caused your first catalytic converter to fail.
 These problems could add thousands to the cost of repairing or replacing your catalytic converter.

 Based on all of these factors, you could pay anywhere from a few hundred to a few thousand dollars to replace your catalytic converter.

 Car insurance may or may not cover catalytic converter replacement, depending on how the damage occurred.